-this series, obtaining a result significant at the $p = 8 \times 10^{-10}$ level.
-Account when the perimentation is in progress with Subjects 2 and 4, two transcripts that the perimentation is in progress with date. (b) Line Drawings
+As indicated in Report No. 1, Subject 1 has completed this series, obtaining a result significant at the p = $8 \times 10^{-10}$ level.
+Experimentation is in progress with Subjects 2 and 4, two transcripts having been obtained from each to date.

+(b) Line Drawings

-A pool of fifty simple line drawings of everyday objects has been drawn, randomized, and placed in a secure location.
+A pool of 50 simple line drawings of everyday objects has been drawn, randomized, and placed in a secure location.

-During experimentation, experimenters and subject are separated by either an experimenter or subject entering a shielded room so that from that time forward the subject is at all times visually, acoustically. and electrically shielded from personnel and material at the target location.
+During experimentation, experimenters and subject are separated by either an experimenter or subject entering a shielded room so that from that time forward the subject is at all times visually, acoustically, and electrically shielded from personnel and material at the target location.

-Following isolation a target is chosen by means of the universal randomization protocol technique described in Section 4(a), used in this case to generate a two-digit number modulo 50.
+Following isolation a target is chosen by means of the universal randomization protocol technique described in Section 4 (a), used in this case to generate a two-digit number modulo 50.
 The subject's task is then to reproduce with pen on paper the line drawing now displayed at the target location.